efrei-ADDE92-CTP/groupe6/README.md

 ---
 #### 10.2.
 Set up a local prometheus stack to scrape and store your exposed metrics

+On a second CLI terminal, we have to type :

 ````bash
 WSL2 :
 toto@DESKTOP-OBTCMJQ:/mnt/c/Users/arthu/Efrei/M2/APPLICATIONS_OF_BIG_DATA_2/projet$